Echoes in multi-ALP scenarios: The incoherent scenario

 Therefore, we see that the incoherent case clearly removes the earlier $N$ dependence from the power.
 Another interesting point to note is that, unlike earlier, the mass distribution does not affect the power itself in any way.
 It simply influences the resonant condition, but the power itself is unaffected by what kind of distribution of masses we have.
 We can also express the power as,

 Here,

 The above integral is always less than unity for any smooth distribution - in fact, it is only equal to unity in the extreme case of a delta function (i.e., all couplings equal).
-This essentially means that the incoherent case always leads to a weaker signal compared to even the single ALP scenario.
+This essentially means that the incoherent case always leads to a weaker signal compared to the single ALP scenario, irrespective of the masses and couplings of the ALP fields.
 In fact, it can only approach the single ALP case as an extreme limit.
+We stress that this is a distinct feature of the multi-ALP framework where despite the signal being weaker, the resonance condition is still influenced by the presence of multiple fields, rather than just one.
 Clearly, this has significant potential ramifications for interpreting experimental results whose conclusions will depend crucially on the underlying framework (single or multiple ALP) considered.
 We illustrate this point even more clearly in the following specific cases.